TONY ABBOTT AND THE TIMES OF

-In 2012, a passage in David’s Marr book Political Animal: The Making of Tony Abbott caused uproar across Australia.
+In 2012, a passage in David Marr’s book POLITICAL ANIMAL: THE MAKING OF TONY ABBOTT caused uproar across Australia.
 The passage was about an incident that (allegedly) occurred thirty-five years earlier when Abbott was a student at Sydney University.
 Abbott’s many critics in politics and the media considered the ‘undisputed’ incident indisputable evidence for the views they had long held about him.

-But how well do they stand up to scrutiny?
+But how well do their books stand up to scrutiny?
 How well does this widely accepted opinion of Abbott bear close investigation?
 How much is a caricature for political purposes, and how much is supported by the evidence?

 In TONY ABBOTT AND THE TIMES OF REVOLUTION, the author investigates.
 He traces Abbott’s political development from school through to the end of his time at Sydney University (1963-1980).
 A contemporary of Abbott’s and sharing a similar background, the author draws on his experiences and reactions to the tumultuous times of the 1960s and 1970s in addition to the documentary research.
 The book is in four parts: the school years and the 1960s revolution; student radicalism at Sydney University 1973-1975, the prelude to Abbott’s arrival on campus; Abbott’s engagement with the far left (1976-1980); and the media and Abbott.

 What emerges from the author’s tracing of Abbott’s combat with the far-left on campus is the fearless waging of a heroic battle on behalf of Western Civilisation against the combined forces of Marxism in its multiple manifestations.
 As Greg Sheridan wrote about Abbott in his book When We Were Young and Foolish, ‘It was impossible to intimidate him.’